Our group at UMD and beyond

 Q: What student projects do you have on offer?

-There are way too many possible projects to list here, and choosing a research topic is something that we should do in conversation, not from a website!
-Nevertheless, here is an incomplete list of some research directions that we are pursuing or intend to pursue in the future:
+There are way too many possible projects to list here, and choosing a research topic is something that we should do in conversation, not from a website.
+Nonetheless, here is an incomplete list of some research directions that we are pursuing or intend to pursue in the future:

 • Atomic and molecular gas in the IllustrisTNG simulations: how does it compare to observations?
 How can the simulations become more realistic?